top of page

 The Basics of Counterconditioning

-Canine Emotional Bubble Theory: Used in canine counter conditioning is about flipping your dog's perception of scary things.
-It involves associating the scary stimulus with something your dog absolutely adores.
-It could be a favorite toy, a game, or even a special treat.
-The key is to change their emotional response from a fearful one to a positive or at least a tolerant one.
+Canine Emotional Bubble Theory: This theory, used in canine counter conditioning, involves flipping your dog's perception of scary things.
+It involves associating the scary stimulus with something your dog adores.
+It could be a favorite toy, a game, or a special treat.
+The key is to change their emotional response from a fearful one to a positive or at least tolerant one.

 Play as Positive Reinforcement

-Using play as positive reinforcement is a powerful tool in this process.
-For instance, if your dog is reactive towards other dogs while on a leash, you can use their favorite game to create a positive association.
+Play as positive reinforcement is a powerful tool in this process.
+For instance, if your dog is reactive toward other dogs while on a leash, you can use their favorite game to create a positive association.
 Every time they see another dog and remain calm, engage them in a fun game.
-This method not only helps in modifying their response but also enhances their mood and strengthens your bond.
+This method helps modify their response, enhances their mood,and strengthens your bond.

 Staying Below the Emotional Threshold

-It's crucial to keep your dog below their emotional threshold.
+It's crucial to keep your dog below its emotional threshold.
 This means finding the level where they don't react negatively and starting your counterconditioning there.
-If they're nervous or afraid, they might not respond to treats or play.
-This is where understanding their bubble is essential.
-You need to make sure the trigger is always well beyond the edges of their bubble.
+They might not respond to treats or play if they're nervous or afraid.
+Understanding their bubble is essential.
+You need to ensure the trigger is always well beyond the edges of the bubble.

 Gradual Exposure and Desensitization

-Desensitization involves getting your dog used to the scary thing by starting at low levels of the stimulus and gradually working up.
+Desensitization involves getting your dog used to the scary thing by starting at low stimulus levels and gradually working up.
 You know your dog is ready to move to the next level when their association with the current level becomes positive.
 They should look to you for their game or treat, and their body language should be calm and relaxed.

 A Practical Plan for